Derandomized Parallel Repetition via Structured PCPs: Decodable PCPs

 \subsubsection{Recalling the definition of \cite{DH09}}

-Intuitively, a PCP decoder for $\csat$ is an oracle machine $D$ that is given as input a circuit $\varphi$, and is also given oracle access to a {}``proof'' $\pi$ that is supposed to be the encoding of some \emph{satisfying} assignment $x$ to~$\varphi$.
+Intuitively, a PCP decoder for $\csat$ is an oracle machine $D$ that is given as input a circuit $\varphi$, and is also given oracle access to a ``proof'' $\pi$ that is supposed to be the encoding of some \emph{satisfying} assignment $x$ to~$\varphi$.
 The PCP decoder $D$ is required to decode a uniformly distributed coordinate $k$ of the assignment $x$ by making only few queries to~$\pi$.
-It could also be the case that the proof $\pi$ is too corrupted for the decoding to be possible, and in this case $D$ is allowed to output a special failure symbol $\bot$.
+It could also be the case that the proof $\pi$ is too corrupted for the decoding to be possible, in which case $D$ is allowed to output a special failure symbol $\bot$.
 Thus, we say that $D$ has made an error only if it outputs a symbol other than $x_{k}$ and $\bot$.
-We refer to the probability of the latter event as the {}``decoding error of $D$'', and would like it to be minimal.
+We refer to the probability of the latter event as the ``decoding error of $D$'', and would like it to be minimal.
+We do note, however, that if~$\pi$ is not corrupted, then~$D$ is not allowed to output~$\bot$.

-It turns out that if we wish the decoding error of $D$ to be very small, we need to relax the foregoing definition, and allow the PCP decoder $D$ to perform {}``list decoding''.
+It turns out that if we wish the decoding error of $D$ to be very small, we need to relax the foregoing definition, and allow the PCP decoder $D$ to perform ``list decoding''.
 That is, instead of requiring that there would be a single assignment $x$ that is decoded by $D$, we only require that there exists a \emph{short} list of assignments $x^{1},\ldots,x^{L}$ such that the decoder outputs either $\bot$ or one of the symbols $x_{k}^{1},\ldots,x_{k}^{L}$ with very high probability.
 Of course, this is meaningless if the assignments are binary strings, and therefore we extend the definition of $\csat$ to circuits whose inputs are symbols from some large alphabet $\Gamma$.